Changing the Score

 Providing Accessible Tuition Options for Customers

 A recent PwC report confirmed that speed, convenience, and friendly service rank highly amongst 70% of consumers when dealing with companies.
-Improving the customer experience also involves making customer support available in a variety of ways for parents.
+Better customer experience also involves making customer support available in a variety of ways for parents.
 Customers will naturally have questions regarding tuition and making the answers available can be as simple as an updated FAQ page on the music services’ website to a customer service telephone line or an online virtual assistant.

 If more music services consider the parent as a customer-first this can help ensure timely payments and encourage better communication.
 Online banking has revolutionised the way consumers pay and for many parents, making online tuition payments is a more convenient and on-the-go option.
 Empowering customers with digital lesson management systems so they can quickly pay bills and make changes to tuition will add real value to their experience, whilst reducing the build-up of bad debt and strain on music services.